-The Uzen-Karamandybas Paleozoic Prospect prospect is mapped as a non-faulted anticlinal closure on the top of the Paleozoic section.
+The Uzen-Karamandybas Paleozoic Prospect structure is mapped as a non-faulted anticlinal closure on the top of the Paleozoic section.
 A portion of the structural crest lies outside the Uzen-Karymandybas License.
-Principal risks are closure and the potential absence of a top seal.
+Volumes outside the license are excluded from the evaluation.
+The principal geologic risks are closure and the potential absence of a top seal.